TrustMark

 Vertdevin

-The nose is aromatic and refined, very well crafted, with power and a touch of intensity.
-It shows notes of wild small red berries, wild strawberry and, more subtly, Sichuan pepper, alongside hints of blackberry, liquorice stick, touches of spice, a delicate hint of exotic spices and an extremely discreet, almost imperceptible touch of cocoa.
-The palate is fruity, balanced and refined, offering fine definition, juiciness, minerality and a gourmand character, with a delicate tangy acidic backbone, a touch of freshness and a little density.
-On the palate, the wine expresses notes of juicy blackberry, vibrant cherry and, more subtly, juicy/fresh small red berries, together with light touches of refined minerality, spice, rose, violet, hints of spice, and a very discreet touch of cocoa/vanilla.
+The nose is aromatic, racy and well crafted, offering power along with a touch of intensity.
+It reveals notes of small wild red berries and wild strawberry, with a lighter hint of Sichuan pepper, alongside touches of blackberry and licorice stick, as well as spicy accents, a subtle touch of exotic spices and a very discreet/almost imperceptible hint of cocoa.
+The palate is fruity, balanced and racy, offering a lovely precision, juiciness, minerality and a sense of indulgence, with a fine tangy thread, a touch of freshness and a touch of density.
+On the palate, the wine expresses notes of juicy blackberry and vibrant cherry, with a lighter nuance of juicy/fresh small red berries, allied to delicate touches of racy minerality, spices, rose and violet, along with spicy accents and a very discreet hint of cocoa/vanilla.
 The tannins are precise.
 Good length.
-Score: 16/20
+Rating (Score): 16/20

 93